kubedb/docs/docs/guides/pgbouncer/virtual_secret/guide.md

 ```
 Here,

+- `spec.authSecret.name`- specifies the name we have created using  `virtual secret`.
 - `spec.authSecret.apiGroup`- specifies that we want to use virtual secrets instead of native k8s secret.
 - `spec.authSecret.secretStoreName` - specifies the `SecretStore` resource that contains the connection information for external secret store to store the secret data.